 1. Fees, interest and mortgage insurance eat up equity.

-Just like regular mortgages, reverse mortgages have closing costs such as origination fees, an appraisal, title insurance and a home inspection.
+Like regular mortgages, reverse mortgages have closing costs such as origination fees, an appraisal, title insurance and a home inspection.
 And because they are insured by the Federal Housing Administration (FHA), borrowers must pay mortgage insurance premiums.
 These costs get subtracted from the total amount you can borrow.

 “The up-front costs of a reverse mortgage are generally much more expensive than a refinance,” Pierce said.

 The origination fee on a conventional mortgage is usually 1% of the loan amount.
 With a reverse mortgage, the origination fee can still vary by lender, but the maximums are 2% of the first $200,000 borrowed and 1% of the rest, with a limit of $6,000.
 A $250,000 home could have a $4,500 origination fee for a reverse mortgage, not the $2,500 that a refinance would likely have.